Neustadt (Dosse): History

 Neustadt was founded in 1407 by the Count of Ruppin.
 In 1788, the Prussian king Friedrich William II expanded the town and his stud.
 Until today, the national stud of Brandenburg (Brandenburgisches Haupt- und Landgestüt, i.e. Brandenburgian Main and State Stud) is located in Neustadt which is thus a principal place of the horse breeding in Brandenburg, especially for horses of the Brandenburger breed.

+From 1815 to 1945, Neustadt was part of the Prussian Province of Brandenburg. from 1952 to 1990, it was part of the Bezirk Potsdam of East Germany.

 Areas

 Babe, Helenenhof, Kampehl, Köritz, Leddin, Lindenau, Neuhof, Neuroddahn, Plänitz, Schönfeld, Spiegelberg, and Strubbergshof.

 Demography

 Mayor

 Sabine Ehrlich (SPD) was elected in May 2014 with 54,3 % of the votes for a term of five years.

 Sightseeing

 The mummy of Christian Friedrich von Kahlbutz is located in Kampehl, which is a locality of Neustadt (Dosse).

 Transportation

 At Neustadt, there is a train stop of the regional express on the Berlin–Hamburg Railway.